Luxo736/CallumChalmers29-crispy-disco/README.md

  - If you press 3, the programme will exit

 ###Adding a SNP:
- - You will be asked to enter the chromosome the desired SNP is on
+ - You will be asked to enter the chromosome the desired SNP is on or enter 0 to return to the main menu
  - If you enter a value that is not the number 0-23 or the letters M, X or Y, you will be notified your input is invalid and will be asked to press enter before entering a valid input
  - If you enter 0 you will returned to the main menu
  - Then you will be asked to enter the position of the SNP on that chromosome.
 The position is the location of that SNP in base pairs.
  - If you enter 0 you will be returned to main menu
+ - If the output database ```ePygenetics.csv``` does not exist then it will be created at this point
  - If you enter a SNP that is already in the database, you will be asked how you would like to proceed (see below)
  - At this point the programme will add a row to the database for that SNP
  - The programme will then take the user parameters and use them to search for that SNP in all the files that have been loaded into the database